 (There will be no Cinematheque without Langlois, just as without him there would not have been one.
-We can only hope that the work of Langlois, now compromised, will be saved from the incompetence by those who covet it).
+We can only hope that the work of Langlois, now compromised, will be saved from the incompetence by those who covet it).17 development of the protests.
+One decade before at the festival in 1958 created a major wave in French film culture, when

 The year 1968 is pivotal in the history of international film festivals.
-Granted, the year of worldwide protests exceeds the history of film festivals, however in France cinema was taken very seriously and played an important role in the development of the protests.
-One decade before at the festival in 1958 created a major wave in French film culture, when
+Granted, the year of worldwide protests exceeds the history of film festivals, however in France cinema was taken very seriously and played an important role in the

-&lt;sup>17 My translation unless otherwise stated hereafter.
+17 My translation unless otherwise stated hereafter.